 'Emotion always has its roots in the unconscious and manifests itself in the body.' ~ Irene Claremont de Castillejo

 If you are looking for a good foam roller for the price, look no further.
-Click here to see my recommended models.
-They are the premium, textured, high-density EVA foam models.
+Click here to see many different models.
+The longest, 36" by 6", full round models are the easiest to use, the most versatile and with more exercises that you can do on them.

 If you have back pain in the lumbar spine, or lower back see my lower back foam roller exercises.